House 4481

 §24-2J-1.
 Short Title

-This act shall be known and cited as the "Electric Load Forecast Accountability Act."
+This act shall be known as the "Electric Load Forecast Accountability Act."

 §24-2J-2.
 Legislative Findings and Purpose.